pydanny/pydanny-event-notes/leanstartup2012/index.rst

 "If you had only $1, where should you spend it?"

 * Really understand your customer so you can target your acquisition techniques
+* Be holistic:

+    * test everything
+    * not just channels
+    * not just funnels